-Niantic stated, “Outcomes should be driven by player choices, not game state quirks, device differences, or momentary network hiccups.”
-The redesign is part of a broader effort to strengthen the foundations of all battle modes, including PvP, while maintaining the fast-paced gameplay that Pokémon Go is known for.
+The developer's stated goal: "Outcomes should be driven by player choices, not game state quirks, device differences, or momentary network hiccups."
+The changes apply to all battle modes, not just PvP, though the impact will be most visible in competitive matches.
+Niantic kept the fast-paced feel intact while reworking the underlying systems.

 Make sure to check out our articles about top games to play in 2026: